 This method is used to estimate total UG separately for each LDZ on a formula year basis.
 The process is used to estimate the total UG for each of the four most recent historic years for which reliable data is available.
 This excludes the most recent year as the number of meters where consumption can be successfully calculated is much lower due to fewer meter reads.
-The use of data from this year could therefore be subject to a large degree of uncertainty.
+The use of data from this is potentially stillyear could therefore be subject to significant levels of reconciliationa large degree of uncertainty.